Pyleks/milestone_project_4/README.md

 > Want to buy a shirt or hoodie from a store that provide Free delivery on high orders.

 #### WireFrames
+Needs to be accomplished.

+## Design Decisions
+The design decisions here is following the Django Code Institute tutorial quite closely to get as much as possible working properly in the final product, but everything is simplified enough to make the user experience very straight forward, allowing for quick navigation.